Asadbek-Khudayberganov/simple-contacts/README.md

-# simple-contacts
-Just simple dict usage
+Here some simple python programs